 Traffic and Infrastructure Monitoring

 Computer Vision is used to analyze and predict traffic conditions.
 Real-time traffic data, including car count, frequency, and direction, can be generated using the video feed of common surveillance cameras.
-Vehicle counting uses deep neural networks to detect different vehicle types in high-traffic situations and use the information to optimize traffic management.
+Vehicle counting uses deep neural networks to detect different vehicle types in high-traffic situations.
+Thus, using the information to optimize traffic management.
 Traffic monitoring also includes tracking of waiting times (dwell time tracking) and traffic flows.

-Computer vision is used to analyze the huge amount of video surveillance data for traffic control in smart cities in order to locate traffic rule violations.
-While traditional computer vision methods have been unable to analyze such a huge amount of visual data generated in real-time, modern deep learning methods with Edge AI make it possible to find semantic patterns that are useful for interpretation.
+Computer vision is used to analyze the huge amount of video surveillance data for traffic control in smart cities.
+This can aid in locating traffic rule violations.
+While traditional computer vision methods have been unable to analyze such a huge amount of visual data generated in real time, modern deep learning methods with Edge AI make it possible to find semantic patterns that are useful for interpretation.

 An example is the automatic detection of bike riders without helmets in city traffic.
 Other use cases include the automatic recognition of situations that lead to road accidents to promote urban traffic safety and efficiency.
 Such applications include, for example, the detection of abnormal situations, such as vehicles that are stopping at dangerous locations.